treytomes/rlox/README.md

 - The ternary operator (?:) available, and desugared into an if-expression at compile time.
 - The null-coalescing operator (??) is similarly desugared into an if-expression.

 ## TODO

-- Implement bitwise and/or operators.
-    - Replace ! / && / || with not/and/or.
-Use boolean operations with true/false.
-With numbers, error if not integer and use bitwise ops.
 - A program is essentially a block.
 Refactor this later.
 - Test synchronization and the ErrorSet.
     - Parsing should continue after an error is found, then a list of errors should be returned to the user.